vvictorrr/debt-tracker/README.md

 ## Example

 Alice, Charlie, and Bob go out to have dinner together.
 The ride costs $30, which Alice pays for.
-Now, Charlie and Bob owe Alice $10 each.
+Now, Charlie and Bob owe Alice $10 each.<br>
 Dinner costs a total of $60.
-Bob pays, and Alice owes Bob $15 for her meal, and Charlie owes Bob $25 for his.
+Bob pays, and Alice owes Bob $15 for her meal, and Charlie owes Bob $25 for his.<br>
-Without simplification, four total transactions would occur, two each time a payment is made.
+Without simplification, four total transactions would occur, two each time a payment is made.<br>
-With cancellation, Alice owes Bob $5, Charlie owes Alice $10, and Charlie owes Bob $25.
+With cancellation, Alice owes Bob $5, Charlie owes Alice $10, and Charlie owes Bob $25.<br>
 With transferrals, Charlie owes Alice $5, and Charlie owes Bob $30.
-What were four payments have been reduced to two.
+What were four payments have been reduced to two.<br>
 While this may not seem like much of a difference, these debt networks can rapidly become extremely complicated and difficult to track.
 If payments were always made immediately, the fees from services such as PayPal can gradually build up in very small increments and lead to large financial losses.
 ---